- To build national pride

 Many moral and patriotic values have come under attack in the United States.
 Prayer has been removed from schools, the U.S. flag is no longer protected from radicals and the reference to God has been challenged on our currency and in the Pledge of Allegiance.
 The American Legion is dedicated to God and country, with a membership of military veterans that take pride in the U.S. flag and all it means.
 The American Legion programs educate our youth in what it means to be devoted to law and order, respectful observance of patriotic holidays and remembrances, education, and law-abiding citizenship.

-Community outreach programs like Boys State, Oratorical Contest, American Legion Baseball and Boys Scouts of America establish strong ties within our community.
+Community outreach programs like the American Legion Boys & Girls State program, Oratorical Contest, American Legion Baseball and Boys Scouts of America establish strong ties within our community.
 The young people of today will be the leaders of tomorrow …making important decisions that may affect all of us and our future armed forces.

 - The delegates also campaign for legislative offices.

-For additional information, please see the California Boys State webpage at California Boys State (boysstatecalifornia.org)
+For additional information, please see the California Boys & Girls State webpage at California Boys State (boysstatecalifornia.org)

 Famous alumni of the Boys State program include Tom Brokaw, Bill Clinton, Neil Armstrong, Mike Huckabee, Michael Jordan, Rush Limbaugh, Mark Wahlberg, George Pataki, and Harry Reid.